 All local authority maintained schools (including nursery schools and Pupil Referral Units (PRUs) that have a delegated budget) must demonstrate compliance with the Schools Financial Value Standard (SFVS) and complete the assessment form on an annual basis.
-It is for the school to determine at what time in the year they wish to complete the form.
+It is for the school to determine at what time in the year they wish to complete the form, however it is recommended that the form is completed during the Spring Term.